csch/Lisp2Swift/README.md

 ### What could be done next? ###
 0. Comments!
 Currently any ;;; would result in an error
-1. Use `dashed-variable` names, also errors out because Swift doesn't compile `dashed-vars`
+1. Use `dashed-variable` names, also errors out because Swift doesn't compile `dashed-vars` (reuse `sanitiseFunction`)
 2. All of the functions above are provided as Swift wrapper functions that are injected into every transcoded program.
 This is obviously a major headache if everything you want to use from Swift has to be provided as a Swift-wrapper.
 To fix this it would be cool to use Clojure's `.` approach and call any Swift functionality like so:
 ```(print (str (.
 Int max)))```
-3. Eval.swift uses a global variable (map) for `declaredFunctions`.
-Because of this you could get issues with unit tests at the moment because they would change each other's state.
-This should be refactored and passed in as `Scope`.
-4. `true`, `false` are unknown symbols so far
+3. `true`, `false` are unknown symbols so far
+4. Operators need some love
+5. Implement vectors to be used as arguments
 ...